seale61/jwt-server/README.md

 # jwt-server
-A simple API to manage JSON Web Tokens.
+An API to manage JSON Web Tokens.

 **NOTE:** This JWT API assumes your web application has an auto-timeout function for when a session goes too long without activity.
 Reauthorization tokens are not used.
 If a session times out, or when a user logs out, the app should then call the 'kill-token' route which will then invalidate the token.
 I created this scheme because I find that reauth tokens present their own security issues.